qbicsoftware/offer-manager-2-portlet/README.rst

 The app will look for an environment variable `CHROMIUM_ALIAS`, so make sure to have set it.

-In the example of the local test environment, a simple `export CHROMIUM_ALIAS=chromium` is sufficient.
+In the example of the local test environment, a simple `export CHROMIUM_EXECUTABLE=chromium` is sufficient.